martinmenchon/Hackintosh-Toshiba-L55W-C5320/README.md

     HDMI audio (I will try to fix it in the next days) IMessage and FaceTime (I will try to fix it in the next days)

+## Clover:
+- Version 5119

 ## Kexts:

 - AppleALC
+- Lilu
+- NoTouchID
+- SMCBatteryManager
+- SMCProcessor
+- SMCSuperIO
+- USBPorts (made for this notebook)
 - VoodooPS2Controller
--  ACPIBatteryManager.kext
+- WhateverGreen

+## Drivers:
+Save drivers in BIOS's folder because it's better to use mbr partition to avoid graphical glitches.

--  FakeSMC.kext
+- ApfsDriverLoader
--  WhateverGreen.kext
+- FSInject
--  Lilu.kext
+- VirtualSmc
--  USBPorts.kext
+- XhciDxe

 ## EFI:
 [EFI](EFI.zip)

+## Catalina 10.15.5

 ![Display](images/Screen_Shot.png)